VL-ocean/cat-mouse-game/README.md

 ![Responsice Mockup](./README-images/responsive.png)

 ### Supported browsers
-The website was tested on the following browsers and is working well:
+The game was tested on the following browsers and is working well:

 Browser | Pass
 --- | :---: